 “Great!
-Gotta go.
+Have to go.
 My bus is here!
 See you later.
 Bye!”

 He raced off towards the bus stop.
 I let out a great sigh.
 Another sacrifice.
 First, choosing a subject that wasn’t on my Bucket List and second, a café I thought I’d never set my foot in again.
 The things we do for others.

 When it stopped, I let out a shaky breath and took in my surroundings.
 Everyone was carrying on as if nothing were out of the ordinary.
 I thought the trees would fall over and the building’s walls would crack from such a tremor, but nothing showed that something out of the ordinary had just taken place.

 Why didn’t anyone else feel it?

 When I got home, I dropped my bag on the couch and announced, “Dad!
 I’m home!”
 I only do that because I know he’s not home.
-He’s always working late and now that he landed up with this million-dollar case, he’s been more in court than I’m at school, and that’s saying a lot!
+He’s always working late, and now that he landed up with this million-dollar case, he’s been more in court than I’m at college, and that’s saying a lot!

 It was a popular street that had many shops, and everyone knew everyone.
 I paused outside the café’s doors.
-My palms were getting sweaty and I was feeling lightheaded.
+My palms were getting sweaty, and I was beginning to feel lightheaded.

 “I can’t do this,” I decided to go home but the doors swung open and Troy came out.

 “Hey!
 I thought I saw you.
 Why didn’t you come inside?
-I kept a eat for us by the window!”
+I kept a seat for us by the window!”

 “Sorry, my mind was somewhere else,” I then took in a deep breath, forcing a smile.
 “Let’s go in, shall we?”